CuriousLearner/nexus/docs/api/proposed_endpoints.md

 status             | text          | Status of proposal like `retracted`, `accepted`, `unaccepted`, `submitted`, etc.

 __Note__:
-- For `lightning_talk`, duration will be fixed like `00:05:00`, etc. which would be configuration through settings.
+- For `lightning_talk`, the duration will be fixed like `00:05:00`, etc. which would be configuration through settings.
 - For `lightning_talk`, key `level` would be treated as speaker's experience, which can be `beginner`, `intermediate` or `advanced`.

 **Request**